grscheller/scheller-linux-archive/notes/VimNotes/multipleVimWindows.md

 * A _file buffer_ is the in memory text associated with a file
 * A _window_ is a viewport on a buffer
 * A _tab page_ is a collection of windows
+* A _terminal window_ is a window that displays a Shell

 ## Creating new windows _Command Mode_